Raya and Sakina: Crimes

-The six criminals were Raya and her husband Hasb-Allah, Sakina and her husband Mohamed Abd El-'Al, in addition to two other men Orabi Hassan, and Abd El-Razik Yossef.
-Between 20 December 1919 and 12 November 1920, the gang murdered 17 women.
-The victims were prostitutes who used to work in the brothel that was managed by Raya and Sakina.
-After luring a victim to one of the four homes, they would offer her wine and liquor until she became inebriated.
+The six criminals Raya and her husband Hasb-Allah, Sakina and her husband Abd El-'Al, Orabi Hassan and Abd El-Razik Yossef murdered 17 women Between 20 December 1919 and 12 November 1920.
+Majority of the victims were prostitutes who used to work in the brothel that was managed by Raya and Sakina.
+The women were usually targeted for wearing expensive jewelry.
+After the sisters lure a victim to one of four homes rented by the gang, they would offer her wine and liquor until she became inebriated.
 The four men would then attack the victim and constrain her movement.
-They held down the victim and them suffocated her by placing a wet cloth over her mouth.
+They would then hold down the victim and suffocate her by placing a wet cloth over her mouth.
 They would then steal her jewelry, money, and clothes.
 Afterwards, the men would remove the tiles of the floor, dig a hole, bury the corpse in it, and reset the tiles.

 The two sisters sold the stolen jewelry to a local jeweler, Ali Hasan, and divided the money among the six criminals.

-Crime scenes

-Four homes where the crimes had been committed were all located near Mansheya Square.
-Most of the victims came from this area.